 Dr. Krysta M. Svore is a Distinguished Engineer and Vice President of Quantum Software at Microsoft.
 Dr. Svore is a fellow of the American Association for the Advancement of Science and the Washington State Academy of Sciences.
 A Kavli Fellow of the National Academy of Sciences, she has previously served as an advisor to the Information Sciences and Technology Committee of the Defense Advanced Research Projects Agency, and currently serves on the Advanced Scientific Computing Advisory Committee at the Department of Energy, in addition to advising numerous quantum centers and initiatives globally.

-Dr. Jinliu Wang currently serves as the Executive Vice President for Research, Innovation and Knowledge, and as a professor in the Department of Materials Science and Engineering at The Ohio State University.
-Dr. Wang plays a lead role in expanding the University’s research, creative expression and scholarship, accelerating technology commercialization, stimulating entrepreneurship, and building strategic partnerships.
+Dr. Jinliu Wang currently serves as the President of Worcester Polytechnic Institute (WPI).
+She previously served as the Executive Vice President for Research, Innovation and Knowledge, and as a professor in the Department of Materials Science and Engineering at The Ohio State University.
 Prior to Ohio State, Dr. Wang held dual roles as Senior Vice Chancellor for Research and Economic Development at the State University of New York (SUNY) System and as Interim President of SUNY Polytechnic Institute.
 She was also previously a professor in the Department of Materials Design and Innovation at University at Buffalo.
 Prior to SUNY, Dr. Wang served as Deputy Assistant Director for Engineering and acting Assistant Director for Engineering at the National Science Foundation.
 Dr. Wang received her Ph.D. in Materials Science and Engineering from Northwestern University.

 Dr. Jun Ye is a Fellow of JILA and a Fellow of the National Institute of Standards and Technology.
 He is a member of the National Academy of Sciences, a Fellow of American Physical Society, and a Fellow of Advancing Optics and Photonics Worldwide.
 His research focuses on light-matter interactions and how that impacts quantum science, ultracold quantum gases, precision measurement, and atomic clocks.
 Dr. Ye has been a Vannevar Bush Fellow, a Foreign Member of the Chinese Academy of Sciences, and a Frew Fellow of the Australian Academy of Science.